zarzouram/aics-project/data/README.md

 dataset is huge, about 600 GB, I downloaded the whole dataset except the `synthetic_data/train` data.

 Use the command below to download the dataset.
-After that, make sure to manually create `test`, `valid`, and `train` directories under the `turk_data` and move the respective files under them.
-The dataset directory should be as shown below.

 ```bash
 gsutil -m cp -c -L manifest.log -r \
   "gs://slim-dataset/turk_data/" \
   ./<DATASET_FOLDER>/
 ```

+After downloading is finished, make sure to manually create `test`, `valid`, and `train` directories under the `turk_data` and move the respective files under them.
+The dataset directory should be as shown below.

 ```none
 <DATASET_FOLDER>